amitjohney/sylvatest/charts/telco-cloud-init/README.md

 * allow use of `{{ .Values.xxx }}` in  some or all values (requires passing values into gotpl interpreter)  (?)

-* add gitlab CI for the chart:
+* add GitLab CI for the chart:
   * play `helm template` on a set of test `values.yaml` files